AlephAlpha/rlifesrc/lib/README_en.md

 Compared to WinLifeSearch, rlifesrc is still slower, and lacks many important features.
 But it supports non-totalistic Life-like and Generations rules.
 Supports for Generations rules are experimental.

 This is the library for rlifesrc.
-There is also a [command-line tool with a TUI](https://github.com/AlephAlpha/rlifesrc/tree/master/tui) and a [web app complied to WASM](https://github.com/AlephAlpha/rlifesrc/tree/master/web).
+There is also a [command-line tool with a TUI](https://github.com/AlephAlpha/rlifesrc/tree/master/tui) and a [web app using WebAssembly](https://github.com/AlephAlpha/rlifesrc/tree/master/web).

 You can try the web app [here](https://alephalpha.github.io/rlifesrc/).